 Marketers and business owners are stuck between a rock and a hard place.
-On one hand, pay per click is easily the most effective way to generate traffic to your website.
+On the one hand, Pay Per Click (PPC) is easily the most effective way to generate traffic to your website.
 On the other hand, click fraud is rife.

 For anyone who has been wondering whether the impact of click fraud and ad fraud makes PPC advertising less cost-effective, there is a definite case for the use of a fraud shield.

 The problem with click fraud

-Ad fraud often refers to the practice of an organised fraud campaign, usually incorporating an advertiser stuffing a site full of ads then using a network of bots inflate the views and clicks.
-These clicks then siphon advertisers budgets to the fraudulent publishers, losing advertisers billions of dollars a year.
+Ad fraud often refers to the practice of an organised fraud campaign, usually incorporating an advertiser stuffing a site full of ads and then using a network of bots to inflate the views and clicks.
+These clicks then siphon advertisers’ budgets to the fraudulent publishers, losing advertisers billions of dollars a year.

 Estimates of the costs of click fraud vary wildly, but as of 2020, research shows that $35 billion a year is a fair reflection of the impact.
 Our data also shows that around 90% of all advertising campaigns are affected by click fraud in some capacity.